jashmehta3300/File-Upload/README.md

 ## Usage

-Download or Clone the project, `cd node-js-file-upload`
+Download or Clone the project,

 then install all the required dev and depenedencies by running